styfle/cancel-workflow-action/README.md

 ## How does it work?

 When you `git push`, this GitHub Action will capture the current Branch and SHA.
 It will query GitHub's API to find previous workflow runs that match the Branch but do not match the SHA.
-These in-progress runs will be canceled leaving only the latest run.
+These in-progress runs will be canceled leaving only this run.

 Read more about the [Workflow Runs API](https://docs.github.com/en/rest/reference/actions#workflow-runs).